AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Reporting**

-* **Experience Decisioning reporting** is now available, offering essential insights into how your visitors interact with your experiences.
+* **Decisioning reporting** is now available, offering essential insights into how your visitors interact with your experiences.

 **Data governance & Consent policies** - Availability date: Oct 7, 2024